thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/explainer/providers.md

 ### Required parameters

-The UK Carbon Intensity API integration supports only one region, `UK`.
+The UK Carbon Intensity API integration supports only one region, `--region=UK`.
 This can be passed to the CLI as an optional parameter.

 For example, the code below returns data for the UK.